ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> A4: How are race conditions avoided when multiple threads call
 >> timer_sleep() simultaneously?

- race conditions of multiple threads calling timer_sleep are prevented by giving priority to a thread and then also putting it into an ordered list.
+ Race conditions of multiple threads calling timer_sleep are prevented by giving priority to a thread and then also putting it into an ordered list.
 The ordered list will only pop off one thread at a time into the sleeping thread list

 >> A5: How are race conditions avoided when a timer interrupt occurs